No Products in the Cart

 “Non-comedogenic” is a marketing term used in the beauty industry to indicate that a product doesn’t contain pore-clogging ingredients.

-So if you’re looking for acne-safe makeup, you just need to buy non-comedogenic makeup… right?
+So if you’re looking for acne-safe makeup, you just need to buy makeup that is labeled "non-comedogenic", right?
 Actually, that’s not the case.

 Unfortunately for acne sufferers, the non-comedogenic claim isn’t regulated.
 That means companies can claim to have safe makeup for acne-prone skin… even when it contains pore-clogging ingredients!